nimakam/nimakam-notes/stable-coin/product.md

 #### Payment network

 This is a network of payment senders and receivers, backed by underlying payment infrastructure.
 The backing assets of a money product are the least visible to consumers, however they affect and are heavily dependent upon regulatory factors.
-In case of {{UniDollar}} backed by {{UniLoan}}, the specific selection of backing assets as digital assets, mainly affects the other side of the market, namely the "digital asset backed loan" market;
+In case of \{\{UniDollar\}\} backed by \{\{UniLoan\}\}, the specific selection of backing assets as digital assets, mainly affects the other side of the market, namely the "digital asset backed loan" market;

 In order for a money product to be a good Medium of Exchange (MoE) it has to be widely available in markets that consumers want to participate.
 Low cost of access, as well as merchant and consumer desire to be part of a money payment network, determines the extent of the money's desirability as a MoE.